bjones1/CodeChat/index.rst

 Template documentation
 ----------------------
 The following shows the documentation produced by a CodeChat project template.
-It also presents the stylesheets used for CodeChat webpages.
+It also presents the style sheets used for CodeChat webpages.

 .. toctree::
    :maxdepth: 1